 If there are structural changes to the house required, or if the employee’s house is used for wider business purposes requiring business visitors, planning permission may be required.
 Unless agreed specifically in the employee’s terms and conditions of employment there would not generally be an obligation on the employer to fund this and in the vast majority of homeworking cases, planning permission would not be necessary.

-What are the insurance considerations?
+What are the insurance considerations for employees working from home?

 You will need to ensure that any equipment used for the employee’s work at home is covered by appropriate insurance.
 Employers should first try and cover the equipment under their insurance policy.
 If this is not a possibility, you should ask your employee to make arrangements to insure the equipment and provide evidence that they have done this, and if required reimburse them for any additional costs in doing so.